Froxzen/Bold-It/README.md

 # Bold It! - Chrome Extension

 ## Overview
-The **Word Half-Bolder** is a Chrome extension that dynamically bolds the first half of every word on all webpages, enhancing readability.
+**Bold It!** is a Chrome extension that dynamically bolds the first half of every word on all webpages, enhancing readability.
 Users have the option to disable the bolding feature when desired.

 ## Features
 - **Automatic Bolding**: Automatically bolds the first half of every word on every webpage you visit.